dantleech/docblock-parser/README.md

 Docblock Parser
 ===============

+**Archived**: This library is now part of [worse-reflection](https://github.com/phpactor/worse-relfection) and is not intended to be resused at this point in time.

 PHP Docblock parser with the following aims:

 - Fast: has to be fast enough for IDE analysis.